ryanschiang/smart-word-count/terms.md

 ## Waiver of Rights.

-Smart Word Count's (operated by RSC Solutions LLC. ) failure to enforce any right or provision of this Agreement will not be considered a waiver of such right or provision.
-The waiver of any such right or provision will be effective only if in writing and signed by a duly authorized representative of Smart Word Count (operated by RSC Solutions LLC. ).
+Smart Word Count's (operated by RSC Solutions LLC) failure to enforce any right or provision of this Agreement will not be considered a waiver of such right or provision.
+The waiver of any such right or provision will be effective only if in writing and signed by a duly authorized representative of Smart Word Count (operated by RSC Solutions LLC).
 Except as expressly set forth in this Agreement, the exercise by either party of any of its remedies under this Agreement will be without prejudice to its other remedies under this Agreement or otherwise.

 ## Changes to This Terms and Conditions